 Important QSL Information

-If you want a paper QSL for an awards program, prepare one for my signature and send it to me with a pre-paid, self-addressed envelopeand I will be happy to sign and return it.
+If you want a paper QSL for an awards program, prepare one for my signature and send it to me with a pre-paid, self-addressed envelope and I will be happy to sign and return it.
 The only other form of QSL I will acknowledge is e-QSL or LOTW.

-The server runs on a Macintosh computer in the shack which has an RS-232 serial connection to theFTdx-3000.
-The server is a fairly simple piece of software written in Xojo.
-Whatever it hears on one of the serial ports (FTdx-3000or Arduino) it passes on to the client.
-Whatever it hears from the client, it passes on to the FTdx-3000or the Arduino.
+The server runs on a Macintosh Mac Mini computer in the shack which has RS-232 serial connections to the radio, the KAM, and a USB connection to an Arduino.
+The server is a fairly simple piece of software written in Xojo (formerly RealBasic).
+Whatever it hears on one of the ports (radio, KAM or Arduino) the server passes on to the client.
+Whatever it hears from the client, it passes on to the appropriate device.
 Virtually no processing is done by the server.
-The Arduino controls the antenna selection, CW keying and the webcams.
+The Arduino automatically selects the right antenna for each band, and the pans the webcams.

 Failsafe power control is achieved by means of a Web Power Switch 7.
 This inexpensive device features 8 independently switched power outlets which can be controlled remotely, allowing me to reboot each device in the shack, whether it be the server, the transceiver, the KAM or anything else.

-99% of my operating time is spent on CW.
+The remote supports SSB and digital modes as well as CW, but 99% of my operating time is spent on CW.

 Previous call signs: WN6JBZ, WA6JBZ, WN6KOK, WB6KOK, W6KOK

 Last modified: 2014-01-05 23:00:56, 8877 bytes

 You must be logged in to file a report on this page